ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/ipfailover.md

 		* `ipBlockConfig` (object)
 			* description: Use IpBlockConfig to reference existing IPBlock, and to mention the index for the IP.
 Index starts from 0 and it must be provided.
 			* properties:
-				* `index` (integer)
-					* description: Index is referring to the IP index retrieved from the IPBlock.
-Index is starting from 0.
-				* `ipBlockId` (string)
-					* description: IPBlockID is the ID of the IPBlock on which the resource will be created.
-It needs to be provided via directly or via reference.
-					* format: uuid
 				* `ipBlockIdRef` (object)
 					* description: IPBlockIDRef references to a IPBlock to retrieve its ID.
 					* properties: